Friends' ED Named 2017 River Hero

 All too frequently, individuals and groups involved with natural resource conservation fail to celebrate their hard-won successes.
 Too often, important victories are allowed to be overshadowed by the next issue or threat.
 Challenges always lie ahead, but we need to take time each year to celebrate our achievements and the people who make them possible.
 River Network created the River Heroes Award in 2001 to recognize and celebrate people whose efforts to protect and restore their local waters have been extraordinary in scope, scale, impact and heart.

-We are so very proud of Margaret's tireless work and passion for the Chicago River, and boundless spirit.
+We are so very proud of Margaret's tireless work, passion, and boundless spirit for the Chicago River.